Baha’i Faith and the Bible: Understanding the Differences and Similarities

 In 1863, Mirza Husayn Ali, a faithful follower of Bab, announced he was the promised ‘world leader.’
 Much like his founder Bab, he too took upon himself a new name, Baha u llah.
 However, being a political prisoner, detained in a Baghdad prison, he would never leave his cell and in 1892, died.
 Upon his death, Abbas Effendi his son, succeeded his father to lead the Baha’is.

-In 1912 he would travel to America as a missionary, where he remained for eight months.
-Effendi, who changed his name to Abdull Baha, built their first ever temple in Chicago, Illinois.
+In 1912 he travelled to America as a missionary, where he remained for eight months.
+Effendi, who changed his name to Abdull Baha, built their first-ever temple in Chicago, Illinois.

 In 1921, Abdul Baha died and his grandson, Shogi Effendi, took over the reins of the Baha’is.